mantidproject/mantid/docs/source/release/v6.5.0/index.rst

 **TODO: Add paragraph summarizing big changes**

+This release includes a wide array of updates, bugfixes, and new features which build on the functionality of Mantid.
+Users are reminded that since the previous release the :ref:`packaging method has changed <v6.4.0>`.

 In addition to many improvements we are delighted to announce some new features including:

 - A new tab has been added to the :ref:`ISIS Engineering Diffraction UI<Engineering_Diffraction-ref>` to support running refinements in GSAS-II.